duh-rpc/openapi-schema.go/docs/objects.md

 # Nested Objects

-This document explains how `openapi-proto` handles nested object structures in OpenAPI schemas and converts them to Protocol Buffer nested messages.
+This document explains how `openapi-schema` handles nested object structures in OpenAPI schemas and converts them to Protocol Buffer nested messages.

 ## Overview